 Equal Employment Opportunity (EEO) for federal employees & job applicants Reasonable Accommodation Policy

 Federal agencies must provide reasonable accommodation to applicants with disabilities where appropriate.
 Applicants requiring reasonable accommodation for any part of the application and hiring process should contact the hiring agency directly.
 Determinations on requests for reasonable accommodation will be made on a case-by-case basis.

 A reasonable accommodation is any change to a job, the work environment, or the way things are usually done that enables an individual with a disability to apply for a job, perform job duties or receive equal access to job benefits.

 Under the Rehabilitation Act of 1973, federal agencies must provide reasonable accommodations when: An applicant with a disability needs an accommodation to have an equal opportunity to apply for a job.
 An employee with a disability needs an accommodation to perform the essential job duties or to gain access to the workplace.
 An employee with a disability needs an accommodation to receive equal access to benefits, such as details, training, and office-sponsored events.
 You can request a reasonable accommodation at any time during the application or hiring process or while on the job.
 Requests are considered on a case-by-case basis.

 This is not the application for the position.
-Clicking apply will direct you to the Customs & Border Protection (CBP) site to enroll in our network for careers with CBP.
+Clicking apply will direct you to the Customs & Border Protection (CBP) site, where you can learn more about the position and proceed directly to USAJOBS to begin your application.
 If you do not wish to receive communications about careers with CBP and prefer to proceed directly to the application, please go to www.USAJOBS.gov.